rebryant/cpog/README.md

 * **benchmarks:**
     A sample set of benchmarks from the 2022 standard and weighted model counting competitions
 * **src:**
-    Code for the CRAT generator and prototype checker
+    Code for the CPOG generator and prototype checker
 * **test:**
     Two very simple test problems
 * **tools:**